DefangLabs/defang/samples/other/hasura/README.md

 ### Editing the database/permissions etc.

 If you want to edit the database, permissions, or any other Hasura settings such that you can deploy them to production, you should [install the Hasura CLI](https://hasura.io/docs/latest/hasura-cli/install-hasura-cli/).
-Then, after starting the development environment, you can run `hasura console` _inside the `./hasura` directory.
+Then, after starting the development environment, you can run `hasura console` _inside the `./hasura` directory_.
 This will open the Hasura console in your browser.
 Any changes you make in the console will be saved to the `migrations` and `metadata` directories.
 When you run `defang compose up` these changes will be applied to the production environment.

 ## Deploying
 1. Open the terminal and type `defang login`